htcondor/htcondor/docs/getting-htcondor/install-windows-as-administrator.rst

 automatically started HTCondor in the background and you do **not** need to restart Windows for HTCondor to work.

-[FIXME] Will the environment variables already be set?

 Open a command prompt to follow the next set of instructions.

 .. include:: minicondor-test-and-quickstart.include